Looking for the cheapest Greek islands in Greece? Look no further.

 Head to Greece in early October and prices are lower still.
 Of course, you want to enjoy some sunshine, hot weather, and beach life during your Greece trip.

-But Greece enjoys warmer temperatures for longer, especially if you are considering islands in the southernmost part of the country like the Cyclades, the Dodecanese, or Crete.
+But Greece enjoys warmer temperatures for longer, especially if you are considering islands in the southernmost part of the country like the Cyclades, the Dodecanese islands, or Crete.
 July and August are not the only warm months to travel in.

-In fact, swimming, snorkelling and relaxing outside is just as pleasant in the shoulder seasons.
+In fact, swimming, snorkelling, and relaxing outside are just as pleasant in the shoulder seasons.
 Better yet, you won’t be burned to a cinder.

 Where are the Cheapest Greek Islands?

 So what are the cheapest Greek islands?
 The islands here have been selected based on the affordable accommodation choices they offer, the average costs of eating out, and their accessibility.